 The only theme that came out often was coffee, but I actually already did it last year so if you’re looking for that, check out my post 27 Warm and Cozy Coffee Bullet Journal Inspirations.

 Eventually, I came up with an idea of a cozy theme with the use of kraft paper.
-I felt like the colors I chose together with the kraft paper will create a very Fall feel to the setup.
+I felt like the colors I chose together with the kraft paper, they will create a very Fall feel to the setup.

 Be sure to scroll down to see my Plan With Me video as well.